History of tuberculosis: Sanatorium movement

 The advancement of scientific understanding of tuberculosis, and its contagious nature created the need for institutions to house affected individuals.

 The first proposal for a tuberculosis facility was made in paper by George Bodington entitled An essay on the treatment and cure of pulmonary consumption, on principles natural, rational and successful in 1840.
 In this paper, he proposed a dietary, rest, and medical care program for a hospital he planned to found in Maney.
 Attacks from numerous medical experts, especially articles in The Lancet, disheartened Bodington and he turned to plans for housing the insane.

-Around the same time in the United States, in late October and early November 1842, Dr. John Croghan, the owner of Mammoth Cave, brought 15 tuberculosis patients into the cave in the hope of curing the disease with the constant temperature and purity of the cave air.
-Patients were lodged in stone huts, and each was supplied with a slave to bring meals.
-One patient, A. H. P. Anderson, wrote glowing reviews of the cave experience:

-By late January, early February 1843, two patients were dead and the rest had left.
-Departing patients died anywhere from three days to three weeks after resurfacing; John Croghan died of tuberculosis at his Louisville residence in 1849.

 Hermann Brehmer, a German physician, was convinced that tuberculosis arose from the difficulty of the heart to correctly irrigate the lungs.
 He therefore proposed that regions well above sea level, where the atmospheric pressure was less, would help the heart function more effectively.
 With the encouragement of explorer Alexander von Humboldt and his teacher J. L. Schönlein, the first anti-tuberculosis sanatorium was established in 1854, 650 meters above sea level, at Görbersdorf.
-Three years later he published his findings in a paper Die chronische Lungenschwindsucht und Tuberkulose der Lunge: Ihre Ursache und ihre Heilung.
+Three years later he published his findings in a book Die chronische Lungenschwindsucht und Tuberkulose der Lunge: Ihre Ursache und ihre Heilung.